 How to remove mold from shower caulking

-- First, mix baking soda with water to obtain a smooth paste, enough to cover the whole molded area with a thick layer.
+- First, mix baking soda with water until you get a smooth paste, enough to cover the whole problem area with a thick layer.

-- Let the baking soda paste to act for 30 minutes.
+- Let the baking soda paste act for 30 minutes.

-- Pour white vinegar in a spray bottle, and sprinkle it over the baking soda layer.
-It will form a bubbling reaction; just let it act for another 15 minutes.
+- Pour white vinegar in a spray bottle and sprinkle it over the baking soda layer.
+It will trigger a bubbling reaction; just let it act for another 15 minutes.

 - Rinse with cold water, and repeat the above steps.